-High fecundity is often associated with the production of smaller offspring and lower energetic investment per egg, typical of r-strategists (Pianka 1970; Gomez-Mestre et al. 2012).
-This explains the absence of significant fecundity relationships among terrestrial, semiterrestrial, and arboreal species, which typically produce larger eggs that require a longer developmental period and higher energy investment in yolk and nutrient supply, at the cost of reduced clutch sizes (Lutz 1947; del Pino and Elinson 2003; Wells 2007; Buxton and Sperry 2017; Gould et al. 2022).
+Positive fecundity is often associated with the production of smaller offspring and lower energetic investment per egg, a trait commonly attributed to r-strategist species (Pianka 1970; Gomez-Mestre et al. 2012).
+This explains the lower fecundity observed among terrestrial, semiterrestrial, and arboreal species, which typically exhibit a k-selected strategy characterized by the production of larger eggs that require a longer developmental periods and higher energy investment in yolk and nutrient supply, at the cost of reduced clutch sizes (Lutz 1947; del Pino & Elinson 2003; Wells 2007; Buxton & Sperry 2017; Gould et al. 2022a).
 Due to the finite egg-carrying capacity of females, an increase in egg size is necessarily associated with a decrease in clutch size.
-Consequently, reproductive modes investing in larger eggs exhibit reduced fecundity (Lack 1967; Smith and Fretwell 1974).
-This trade-off between egg and clutch size has also been documented among Australian (Gould et al. 2022), African (Liedtke et al. 2014), and Neotropical anurans (Hartmann et al. 2010).
+Consequently, reproductive modes in which females invest in larger eggs are characterized by reduced fecundity (Lack 1967; Smith & Fretwell 1974).
+This trade-off between egg and clutch size has also been documented among Australian (Gould et al. 2022a), African (Liedtke et al. 2014), and Neotropical anurans (Hartmann et al. 2010).

 Regarding egg investment, we found significantly higher per-egg investment in terrestrial species, indicating a shift from numerous small eggs in aquatic species toward fewer, larger eggs in terrestrial ones.
-This pattern corroborates findings from Gould et al. (2022) for Australian assemblages, where terrestrial species showed an average increase in egg investment of 146% relative to other reproductive modes.
-Laying eggs outside water reduces exposure to aquatic predators but requires prolonged development and more advanced larval stages at hatching (Duellman 1989; Crump 2015; Touchon and Worley 2015; Zamudio et al. 2016).
-Similarly, direct-developing frogs must allocate greater energy reserves to support complete embryonic development, leading to larger eggs (Callery et al. 2001).
-Furthermore, terrestrial oviposition demands a higher yolk concentration and a greater volume-to-surface ratio to mitigate the risk of desiccation (Seymour and Bradford 1995; Furness et al. 2022).
+This pattern corroborates findings from Gould et al. (2022a) for Australian assemblages, where terrestrial species showed an average increase in egg investment of 146% relative to other reproductive modes.
+Laying eggs outside water reduces exposure to aquatic predators but requires prolonged development and more advanced larval stages at hatching, which is why eggs must be larger (Duellman 1989; Crump 2015; Touchon & Worley 2015; Zamudio et al. 2016).
+Similarly, direct-developing frogs must allocate greater yolk reserves to support complete embryonic development, leading to larger eggs (Callery et al. 2001).
+Furthermore, larger eggs have a better volume-to-surface ratio than small eggs, which reduces water loss associated with terrestrial oviposition(Seymour & Bradford 1995; Furness et al. 2022).

-We expected to find a similar pattern in arboreal species, which also deposit eggs outside water and often exhibit longer embryonic periods before hatching into advanced larvae (Duellman 1989; Crump 2015; Silva et al. 2020).
+We expected to find higher per-egg investment in arboreal species, as they also deposit eggs outside water and often exhibit longer developmental periods compared to aquatic embryos (Duellman 1989; Crump 2015; Silva et al. 2020).
 However, our results showed no significant difference in egg investment between arboreal and aquatic species.
-This may be partly explained by the composition of our arboreal sample, which was dominated by Dendropsophus species.
-Members of this genus are known to alternate between aquatic and arboreal oviposition sites depending on environmental conditions (Touchon and Warkentin 2008; Touchon 2012; Zina et al. 2014).
-Thus, these species may not exhibit the same degree of reproductive specialization observed in strictly terrestrial species.
+This suggest that arboreal oviposition may constitutes a transition from aquatic to terrestrial oviposition, as observed in many arboreal species that commonly exhibit reproductive mode plasticity changing from aquatic to arboreal oviposition in the presence of egg-consuming aquatic predators (Touchon & Worley, 2015).
+Our sample of arboreal species was dominated by Dendropsophus species showing reproductive mode plasticity, which may explain the lack of significant differences between aquatic and arboreal eggs (Touchon & Warkentin 2008; Touchon 2012; Zina et al. 2014).